149km | 2800m

 Clothing: The end of May in Scotland cant guarentee anything weather wise, we reccomend both suncream and a raincape!
 Even though out of season we reccomend midge spray if

 The ride starts in Dunoon and finishes in the centre of Aberfoyle.
 There is free parking at the start (for the weekend) as well as toilets & refreshments.
 We will send the ride village address by email.
-There is an option to add a transfer back from Aberfoyle to Dunoon on Monday night.
+There are options for transfers on Friday night or Saturday morning from Aberfoyle to Dunoon.

 Yes, e-bikes are allowed on all Glorious Gravel ride.
 These must comply with UK law.